nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

    or if your design works well this way, you could beef up the shell a little and leave the core out, just letting Cura add support where necessary.

-This feature probably belongs in Cura, not OpenSCAD, but doing it this way is expedient.
+This feature really belongs in Cura, not OpenSCAD, but doing it this way is expedient.